 Why is it important to pat meat dry before cooking:

-You absolutely must rest the meat.
-Ten minutes is ideal, especially for grass-fed beef.
+Make sure to rest the meat for 10 minutes or longer.
 If you cut into the meat right after cooking, all the juices will flow out.
-Letting it sit for a little allows the juices to redistribute evenly and lets the meat relax.
+Letting it sit for a little allows the juices to redistribute evenly and lets the meat fibers relax.

 How to tell if the meat is done:

 Broiling cooks the steak a lot faster than you may think.
-Furthermore, you may not get as much browning as you are expecting, so relying on the look of the meat will not be a good indicator of doneness.
+Furthermore, you may not get as much browning as you are expecting, so don’t rely on the look of the meat.
 Use an instant-read thermometer to check for doneness, or if you are an experienced cook you can always do the poke test.
-For medium-rare flank steak, pull the steak out of the oven when the internal temperature is 130 degrees F. As it rests it will rise to 135 degrees.
+For medium-rare flank steak, pull the steak out of the oven when the internal temperature is 135 degrees F. As it rests it will continue to cook.

 Why should you use a broiler pan?